Cloudxtreme/killbill-you-vagrant/README.md

 vagrant ssh
 ```

+Everything after this section assumes that you are operating inside your vagrant box.

 ## working on a plugin

 Clone your plugins into `plugins/`.
 These should not be checked in.
 For every plugin's .sql file, execute: